 Why the Top ZIPs Lead: Commercial Midtown Pockets With Unusual Price-to-Rent Math

-One caveat worth stating plainly: Manhattan ZIP-level medians are more volatile than suburban data because the sale counts per ZIP per year can be small, and a handful of unusual transactions can swing the median meaningfully.
+One caveat worth stating plainly: Manhattan ZIP-level medians are more volatile than suburban data because the sale counts per ZIP per year can be small, and a handful of unusual transactions can swing the median.
 Treat the ranking as a directional guide to where yield concentrates, not a buy signal for any one building.
 The dashboard's ZIP-level detail page shows the full distribution so you can see whether a median is drawn from 5 sales or 50.

 This inverse relationship between price and yield is sharper in Manhattan than in almost any other US market because the borough's buyers include pied-a-terre purchasers, foreign capital, and trust accounts that are not underwriting to rental income at all.
 When a material share of the buyer pool ignores rent entirely, prices decouple from yields and the spread between high-yield and low-yield ZIPs widens.
 The investor who underwrites to rent is not competing for the same units as the investor who underwrites to capital preservation.